Back to Resources

 What if my application gets rejected?

 A rejection from one bank does not prevent you from applying at another.
 However, understand why you were rejected before reapplying elsewhere.
+Ask your relationship manager for feedback, adjust your documentation or bank selection, and then proceed with your backup option.

 Can I open a bank account before my company is registered?

 No. You need a valid trade license to open a corporate bank account.
+See our guide on setting up a UAE company to get started with the registration process.